Ahrendsberg

 Ahrendsberg (/de/) is an uninhabited island, 8.6 ha in area, near the island of Poel in the Breitling, a strait off the Bay of Wismar on the Baltic coast of Germany.

-The island, which is roughly 600 m long and up to 220 m wide, is dominated by salt meadows with marshy islands and shores that are dissected by creeks.
-The higher areas are generally very dry and are characterised by stunted vegetation, for example dry, lean grassland with thorn bushes.
+The island, which is roughly 600 m long and up to 220 m wide, is dominated by salt meadows with shores that are dissected by creeks.
+The higher areas are generally very dry, nutrient-poor, and are characterised by stunted vegetation, for example dry, lean grassland with thistle (Cirsium acaule) and sand thyme (Thymus serpyllum).
 At the southern tip of the island is a short section of cliff.